mechcarbide/mechcarbide/content/suppliers/leitz-gmbh-co-kg.md

 ### Revolutionary Cutting Technologies

-* **Marathon Coating:** A proprietary coating that extends tool life by up to **5 times**, especially effective in wet and acidic woods (a common pain point in window manufacturing).
+* **Marathon Coating:** A proprietary coating that extends tool life by 30%, especially effective in wet and acidic woods (a common pain point in window manufacturing).
 * **WhisperCut:** The industry benchmark for noise reduction.
-By using lightweight bodies and optimized geometries, these tools reduce noise by up to **5 dB(A)**—a massive improvement for worker safety.
+By using lightweight bodies and optimized geometries, these tools produce noise by up to **5 dB(A)**, a massive improvement for worker safety.
 * **RipTec Cutting:** A patented ribbed cutting profile that increases the glue surface area for window joints, creating stronger, weather-resistant connections.

 ### Digital & Intelligent Tooling